The history of the parish and the recent history of the Church are reflected in the stained glass windows of St. Alphonsus Church.

 Presented by Mr. and Mrs. J.B.
 Cole

 The look of love in the eyes of Jesus in this window adds to the meaning of those windows surrounding Him.
 Mixed in amongst windows of those who served Him, it is as if He wishes no greater honor bestowed upon Him, than the honor given to those who follow Him.
 Yet, looking down on each one of us is the face of Christ condemned with the crown of thorns on His head.
-Surely not a crown befitting a king, the King; but a crown that serves to remind each and every one of us that He gave His life so that we could enjoy everlasting life with Him in Heaven.
+Surely not a crown befitting a king — The King.
+But it is a crown that serves to remind each and every one of us that He gave His life so that we could enjoy everlasting life with Him in Heaven.
 So as we look at this window we are called to remember that “faith, hope, love remain, these three; but the greatest of these is love.”
 (1 Corinthians 13:13)

 In Memory of Mrs. Catherine Papencordt